 The Carnival’s Two Main Parades

-The carnival is a modern, high-quality show with a creative procession of floats made up of two different events: the Carnival Parade (Corso Carnavalesque) and the Flower Parade (Bataille de Fleurs).
+The carnival is a modern, high-quality show with a creative procession of floats made up of two events: the Carnival Parade (Corso Carnavalesque) and the Flower Parade (Bataille de Fleurs).

 The Carnival Parade (Corso Carnavalesque)